The Connection of EU Taxonomy, SFDR, CSRD and CSDDD

 What is the Sustainable Finance Disclosure Regulation?

-SFDR aims to increase transparency and reduce greenwashing among financial market participants, including financial products and advisors, by providing the possibility to compare disclosed information towards end investors.
-SFDR sets out different disclosure requirements for Article 6, Article 8, and Article 9 Funds.
-The level of sustainability disclosure requirements increases from Article 6 to Article 9 Funds.
+The Sustainable Finance Disclosure Regulation (SFDR) aims to increase transparency and reduce greenwashing among financial market participants, including financial products and advisors.
+It allows end investors to compare disclosed sustainability information across financial products.
+SFDR sets out different disclosure requirements for Article 6, Article 8, and Article 9 Funds, with the level of sustainability disclosure increasing from Article 6 to Article 9.

 Commonalities of Article 8 and 9 Funds